MarGhaf/Data-Analysis-on-Movies-Profitability/README.md

 - The best month for releasing movie is beginning of the summer in July and the worst time is in September

 ### Future work
+- Studying on the best gap between the movie trailer release and movie relase time

 ## Question 3; What is the perfect running time for a movie?